nrempel/flynn-certbot/README.md

 I'm using this tool right now and it works for me but it is not well tested.
 I would recommend reading the script before following these instructions.

-Currently, this only works for clusters hosted on Digital Ocean.
+Currently, this only works for domains hosted on Digital Ocean DNS and CloudFlare DNS.

 Since Flynn does not support persistent volumes, every time the process starts it issues a certificate then begins watching to renew the certificate.
 Due to [Let's Encrypt rate limits](https://letsencrypt.org/docs/rate-limits/), this can only happen 20 times per week.